Tim Hortons

-On August 26, 2014, Burger King agreed to purchase Tim Hortons for US$11.4 billion.
-The two chains became subsidiaries of the Canadian-American holding company Restaurant Brands International, which is majority-owned by Brazilian investment firm 3G Capital, on December 15, 2014.
+On August 26, 2014, Burger King agreed to merge with Tim Hortons for US$11.4 billion.
+The two chains became subsidiaries of Toronto-based holding company Restaurant Brands International on December 15, 2014.

 History

 1964–1989: Tim Horton and Ron Joyce

-The business was founded by Tim Horton, who played in the National Hockey League, from 1949 until his death in an auto crash in 1974.
-The first Tim Horton restaurant was located in North Bay, Ontario and sold hamburgers.
-The chain's first doughnut store opened on May 17, 1964, in Hamilton, Ontario, under the name "Tim Horton Donuts".
+The business was founded by Tim Horton, who played in the National Hockey League from 1949 until his death in an auto crash in 1974.
+The first Tim Horton restaurant was in North Bay, Ontario, and sold hamburgers.
+The chain's first donut store opened on May 17, 1964, in Hamilton, Ontario under the name Tim Horton Donuts.
 The name was later abbreviated to "Tim Horton's" and then changed to "Tim Hortons" without the possessive apostrophe.

-Soon after Horton opened the store, he met Ron Joyce, a former Hamilton police constable.
-In 1965, Joyce took over the fledgling Tim Horton Donut Shop at 65 Ottawa St N. By 1967, after opening two additional stores, Joyce and Horton became full partners.
+Soon after Horton opened the store, he met Ron Joyce, a former police constable in Hamilton.
+In 1965, Joyce took over the fledgling Tim Horton Donut Shop at 65 Ottawa Street North.
+By 1967, after opening two additional stores, the two became full partners.
 Upon Horton's death in 1974, Joyce bought out the Horton family's shares for $1 million and took over as sole owner of the existing chain of 40 stores, quickly and aggressively expanding the chain in both geography and product selection.
 The 500th store opened in 1991.

-Ron Joyce's aggressive expansion of the Tim Hortons business resulted in major changes to the Canadian coffee and doughnut restaurant market.
-Many independent doughnut shops and small chains were driven out of business, while Canada's per-capita ratio of doughnut shops surpassed that of all other countries.
+Joyce's aggressive expansion of the business resulted in major changes to the Canadian coffee and donut restaurant market.
+Many independent donut shops and small chains were driven out of business, while Canada's per-capita ratio of donut shops surpassed that of all other countries.

-The Horton and Joyce partnership carried on, with the marriage of Joyce's son, Ron Joyce Jr., and Horton's eldest daughter, Jeri-Lynn Horton-Joyce, who are joint owners of Tim Hortons franchises in Cobourg, Ontario.
+The Horton and Joyce partnership carried on, with the marriage of Joyce's son, Ron Joyce Jr., and Horton's eldest daughter, Jeri-Lynn Horton-Joyce, who were joint owners of Tim Hortons franchises in Cobourg, Ontario until 2023 when the couple retired after 37 years.